-All lighting in connection with signs shall be extinguished by 11:00 p.m. prevailing time, or at the close of the business or activity services by said signs or lights, whichever is later; provided, however, that the Code Enforcement Officer may authorize exterior lighting at additional hours to assist in the protection of properties which otherwise may be subject to this section when so recommended by the Village of Brewster Police Department.
+All lighting in connection with signs shall be extinguished by 11:00 p.m. prevailing time, or at the close of the business or activity services by said signs or lights, whichever is earlier; provided, however, that the Code Enforcement Officer may authorize exterior lighting at additional hours to assist in the protection of properties which otherwise may be subject to this section when so recommended by the Village of Brewster Police Department.

 Moving, revolving or animated signs, or signs embellished by balloons, streamers or other distractive adornments are prohibited.

 Material.
 Signs shall be constructed of quality materials in accordance with this chapter and completed with durable finishes.

 Codes.
 All signs shall conform to the latest edition of the applicable building and electrical codes.

 Fastenings.
 All signs must remain safe and secure during the period of use.
 All parts of the signs, including bolts and cables, shall remain painted, and free of corrosion.

 Fire escapes.
 A sign may not obstruct a fire escape.